l-you/l-you/README.md

 # Welcome 👋

-I'm a passionate full-stack developer who has been increasing business revenue since 2018. <br/>Hardened by dealing with tons of legacy code, I have an unbridled desire for innovation and improvement.
+I'm a passionate full-stack developer who has been increasing business revenue since 2018.💸🤫 <br/>Hardened by dealing with tons of legacy code, I have an unbridled desire for innovation and improvement.🚀

 ## About me
 - 🎯 Keeping the architecture simple, stupid.
 Ensuring low resource usage by utilizing the most appropriate technologies.
 Crafting simple, eye-friendly UI and delivering a smooth UX. ❤️